-Flexible work can be informal, such as working from home for a short-term project or on the road during business travel, or a formal, set schedule of working away from the office as described below.
+Remote work can be informal, such as working from home for a short-term project or on the road during business travel, or a formal, set schedule of working away from the office as described below.
 Either an employee or a supervisor can suggest remote work as a possible work arrangement.

-Any remote work arrangement may be discontinued at any time at the request of either the remote worker, the supervisor, or the organization.
-Employees working in a hybrid or remote position residing in Colorado do not need to document their remote work agreement via an Alternate Work Agreement form.
-Only fully remote employees residing outside of Colorado should fill out the flexible work arrangement form below and obtain the appropriate approvals.
+Any remote work arrangement may be discontinued any time at the request of either the remote worker or the organization.
+To begin a remote work agreement, fill out the flexible work arrangement form below, and obtain the appropriate approvals.